stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

 him as at an alien intruder.

-  There had been no accountings since Kishan the old keeper had died many moon-turns before, and great was Yalden&rsquo;s dismay to find this emptiness instead of the expected wealth.
+  There had been no accountings since Kishan the old keeper had died many moon-turns before, and great was Yalden's dismay to find this emptiness instead of the expected wealth.
 The indifference of the small creatures in the cracks between the flagstones could not spread itself to him.
 This was a very grave matter, and would have to be met in a very prompt and serious way.
 Clearly, there was nothing to do but consult Oorn, and Oorn was a highly portentous